The Perfect Itinerary for Lake Lucerne & Mount Rigi

 The menu offers a few classic items- the Rigi Burger, the Rigi Roll (beef rolled with pastrami over polenta and veggies), Raclette (obey melty cheese scraped over potatoes and served with crunchy pickles!). and seasonal gems like Asparagus soup and risotto….
 Or casual standards like savoury crepes.

 After lunch, head for the walking trail that wraps up around the back of the restaurant.
-It will lead you to a gorgeous path that wanders you down towards Weggis- it takes about 30 minutes, but the views are panoramic over the lake and Alps and 100% worth your time.
+It will lead you to a gorgeous path that wanders you down towards a viewpoint called Känzeli.
+It takes about 30 minutes, but the views are panoramic over the lake and Alps and 100% worth your time.

-When you arrive to Weggis, you can take the elevator down to the gondola and opt for a different route down.
+From the viewpoint, you can walk down to the quaint little village of Rigi-Kaltbald.
+From there, you can take the elevator down to the gondola and opt for a different route down.

 We took the gondola down, had our stomachs jump up into our throats a few times and then arrived down the mountain just in time to wander to the boat.
-We waited for about 20 minutes before ours arrived and shopped in the small souvenir shops stuffed with t-shirts and ice cream bars to kill time.
+We waited for about 20 minutes in the village of Weggis before ours arrived and shopped in the small souvenir shops stuffed with t-shirts and ice cream bars to kill time.